ahxxm/ahxxm.github.io/_posts/2019-12-16-adventofcode1-4-clj-en.md

 <!--more-->

-Preliminary modeling is assumed, the writeup will focus on my own findings: what function makes code cleaner, how to generalize a
+Preliminary modeling is assumed, the writeup will focus on my findings: functions to make the code cleaner, proper tools to solve the problem, etc.

 ## Day 1

-Warm up puzzle.
+Warm-up puzzle.

 ```Clojure
 ;; lein projects come with `resources` directory, slurp makes REPL clean